 assignments

 the set of assignments.
 The assignments are updated by the different steps of the problem resolution.
-Assignments include inequalities and quantified formula when the problem is extended clark
+Assignments include inequalities and quantified formula when the problem is extended definitions a list of definitions in this problem def constraints

 Type Assignment